microsoft/DPSDA/README.md

-# Private Evolution: Differentially Private Synthetic Data via Foundation Model APIs
+# Private Evolution: Differentially Private Synthetic Data with Model Training

 This repo is a Python library to **generate differentially private (DP) synthetic data without the need of any ML model training**.
 It is based on the following papers that proposed **Private Evolution (PE)**, a new DP synthetic data framework that uses only blackbox *inference* APIs of foundation models (e.g., Stable Diffusion, GPT models) or simple data generation tools such as simulators and random number generators.